KentenRoth/100DaysOfCode/README.md

 Today when I sat down to learn and code my head wasn't really into it.
 I know this is important so I know days feeling like this I still need to do what I know I need to do.
 Once I get sat down and started going through code and learning everything settled back into normal.
 I created a new repo and I am going to start working on a database for an app I want to build.
 I am going to setup an app that I can keep track of information from books that I have read.
 I will keep track of Title, Author, Pages, Snippets, and a short review.
 I think I know how to do everything except for how I would do multiple snippets.
 I will have to do a little research and some trial and error to get it working.
 Overall I am happy with how the weekend went and what I got done.
 I did not fall into the video game or youtube loop of time wasting even though I did do some of both of those.

 ---

+Day 44

+Today I did the initial setup on my book app.
+I did all the boilerplate stuff by downloading the npm packages, and getting the models set up.
+Tomorrow I plan on starting to build things out, and get a little more depth to it.
+I was working in the development branch I created but some how I merged it into the master branch.
+Not really sure whats going on over here on github.
+Totally on the struggle bus as of right now.

+---